-• Fighting
+Fighting

 Engaging in adversarial physical contact (differentiated from poking, pushing, shoving or scuffling) in which one or the other party(ies) or both contributed to the situation by verbally instigating a fight and/or physical action.
-Students who are aware of the possibility of a fight, encourage a fight, and/or post it on social media and do little to prevent it from occurring share equal guilt with the individual who participates in the fight, and may receive disciplinary actions First offence will result in a five to ten day out-of-school suspension.
-Second offence will result in a ten day out-of-school suspension and a recommendation for expulsion.
+Students who are aware of the possibility of a fight, encourage a fight, and/or post it on social media and do little to prevent it from occurring share equal guilt with the individual who participates in the fight, and may receive disciplinary actions.

+First offense will result in a five to ten day out-of-school suspension with the possibility of expulsion

+Second offense will result in a ten day out-of-school suspension and a recommendation for expulsion